hassio-addons/addon-example/README.md

 ## About

 This is an example add-on for Hass.io.
-When started, it will display a random quote every 5 seconds.
+When started, it displays a random quote every 5 seconds.

 It shows off several features and structures like: